diego-treitos/linux-smart-enumeration/README.md

 gathers about the system.

 By default it will ask you some questions: mainly the current user password (if you know it ;) so it can do some additional tests.

+## How to use it?

+The idea is to get the information gradually.

+First you should execute it just like `./lse.sh`.
+If you see some green `yes!`, you probably have already some good stuff to work with.

+If not, you should try the `level 1` verbosity with `./lse.sh -l1` and you will see some more information that can be interesting.

+If that does not help, `level 2` will just dump everything you can gather about the service using `./lse.sh -l2`.